“When it comes to your life, you are marketing your personal brand every day, whether you realize it or not.”

 (Step 4) ACCOUNTABILITY

 Brand managers follow a very rigorous process to create a marketing plan, and they update it every year.
 This can be easily applied to our own life decisions in order to create a roadmap for getting what we want out of life and ultimately a reputation that serves you well both personally and professionally.
-As a branding coach and accountability partner Kristan helps you to consciously manage and control your brand by helping you to make the right decisions AND keeping you on track with your goals.
+As your branding coach and accountability partner, I will help you to consciously manage and control your brand by helping you to make the right decisions AND keeping you on track with your goals.
 It boils down to how you serve yourself up to those around you.